lunarmodules/ldoc/manual.md

 -- @param x the argument
 ```

-And the arguments will be displayed under the subsection 'param'
+And the arguments will be displayed under the subsection 'param'.

 ## Inferring more from Code

-The qualified name of a function will be inferred from any `function` keyword following the
+The qualified name of a function will be inferred from any `function` keyword following the doc comment.
-doc comment.
 LDoc goes further with this kind of code analysis, however.

 Instead of: